0day-ci/linux/Documentation/admin-guide/blockdev/zram.rst

-debug_stat        	RO	this file is used for zram debugging purposes backing_dev	  	RW	set up backend storage for zram to write out idle		  	WO	mark allocated slot as idle
+debug_stat        	RO	this file is used for zram debugging purposes backing_dev	  	RW	set up backend storage for zram to write out idle		  	WO	mark allocated slot as idle idle_aged              WO      mark allocated slot older than 'age' seconds
+                                as idle (see later)
 ======================  ======  ===============================================